vankasteelj/trakt.tv/docs/available_methods.md

 # Trakt.tv available methods

-This help doc was last generated for trakt.tv@8.2.0 on Sat May 06 2023
+This help doc was last generated for trakt.tv@8.2.0 on Mon Jul 31 2023

 ## How to read the table ?